JetFighter: The Adventure

 JetFighter: The Adventure is a 1988 video game published by Velocity Development for MS-DOS.

 Gameplay

-JetFighter: The Adventure is a game in which a modern air combat simulator has 32 missions in addition to the training missions.
+JetFighter: The Adventure is a game in which a modern air combat simulator has 32 missions as well as training missions.

 Reception

 Daniel Hockman reviewed the game for Computer Gaming World, and stated that "Although this first offering from Velocity shows a few rough edges, it is a very, very good product.
 The blazing fast state of the art animation is unsurpassed.
 Should your Defense Department approve the acquisition of this weapon system?
 Affirmative!"